phillipmdicullar/flatiron-bank/README.md

 ## Install dependencies:

 On the commandline type:
-- $npm install
-or

-bash
-Copy code:
-- $yarn install
+- npm install or $yarn install
 Start the development server:

-bash
-Copy code:
-- $npm start
-or

-bash
-Copy code:
-- $yarn start
+- npm start or yarn start
 Your app should now be running on http://localhost:3000.

 ## Usage